Negate label role

 The following properties in the Fact Details panel show how the fact is set up:

-Select the Reverse Value Sign to change the sign in the XBRL.
+Check the Reverse Fact Value Sign checkbox to change the sign in the XBRL.

 Make sure to negate the concept’s label role in the XBRL outline, if necessary.